rezmond/images_sort/README.md

    - [ ] Implement the "verbosity" argument validation
    - [ ] Add the glob for path processing
    - [ ] Add indents to report for text-editors that can collapse sections
+   - [ ] If the "report.txt" already existes then create the file with new name
+   - [ ] Add the "--exclued" option for exclude some files or folders from source folder